cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### What can I do about `error parsing torrent at http://…`?

 This means that the Prowlarr/Jackett download link didn't resolve to a torrent file.
-It's possible you got rate-limited so you might want to try again later.
+It's possible you've got rate-limited so you might want to try again later.
 Otherwise, just ignore it.
 There's nothing cross-seed will be able to do to fix it.